JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q162022" title="Mechelen">
 <param ve-entity eid="Q110347" title="Johann Konrad von Gemmingen" aliases="Prince Bishop of Eichstätt">
 <param ve-entity eid="Q252772" title="Eichstätt">
 Nicolas Monardes’s _[Dos libros](https://archive.org/details/hin-wel-all-00002448-001)_ (1565) contains the first known published description of a sunflower written by a European.
-Monardes, who did not travel to the Americas, presumably authored the text based on his observations of plants grown in his botanical garden in Sevilla, Spain.[^ref13] Similarly, Rembert Dodoens’s _[Florum, et coronariarum](https://www.biodiversitylibrary.org/page/48323400)_ (1568)—one of the first books to reproduce an illustration of _H. annuus_—provides crucial evidence about when the cultivated sunflower was brought to a garden in <span data-click-map-flyto="51.031964, 4.502767">Mechelen</span>, Flanders.[^ref14] Through tranPrince Bishop of Eichstätt obtained materials for the cultivation of domesticated sunflowers in his garden at Eichstätt, <span data-click-map-flyto="48.897182, 11.170371">Bavaria</span>, which were depicted in Besler's [Hortus Eystettensis](https://bibdigital.rjb.csic.es/idurl/1/10908).
+Monardes, who did not travel to the Americas, presumably authored the text based on his observations of plants grown in his botanical garden in Sevilla, Spain.[^ref13] Similarly, Rembert Dodoens’s _[Florum, et coronariarum](https://www.biodiversitylibrary.org/page/48323400)_ (1568)—one of the first books to reproduce an illustration of _H. annuus_—provides crucial evidence about when the cultivated sunflower was brought to a garden in <span data-click-map-flyto="51.031964, 4.502767">Mechelen</span>, Flanders.[^ref14] Through transregional trade networks Prince Bishop of Eichstätt obtained materials for the cultivation of domesticated sunflowers in his garden at Eichstätt, <span data-click-map-flyto="48.897182, 11.170371">Bavaria</span>, which were depicted in Besler's [Hortus Eystettensis](https://bibdigital.rjb.csic.es/idurl/1/10908).
 <param ve-map prefer-geojson center="37.495436, -5.982527" zoom="10" show-label="true">

 ### “Peruvian” Origins and Mythic Encounters